Codium-ai/pr-agent/docs/docs/installation/pr_agent_pro.md

 You’re all set!

-Open a new merge request or add a MR comment with one of PR-Agent’s commands such as /review, /describe or /improve.
+Open a new merge request or add a MR comment with one of Qodo Merge’s commands such as /review, /describe or /improve.